Survival Hunter Spec DPS Guide

-Updated for Mists of Pandaria Patch 5.3
+Updated for Mists of Pandaria Patch 5.4.8, with some Warlords of Draenor notes.

-Other than that, the Survival spec is in a decent place in raids and PvE in patch 5.2.
-While Beast Mastery does a bit more DPS, it’s not by a lot.
+The Survival spec is in a good place in raids and PvE in patch 5.4.8., doing slightly more damage than either Beast Mastery or Marksmanship, depending on who you ask and what sims they’re running.
 In addition to more effective traps (which means better control,) Survival is also effective when more magic damage is required, as opposed to physical.
-For PvP or leveling see the links just below.

 Survival Contents